- 1

 Global Organizations Using PostgreSQL

-PostgreSQL won the DBMS of the Year 2023 award from DB-Engines (score increase of 22.5%) and continues to grow steadily — currently ranked #4 worldwide behind Oracle, MySQL, and MS SQL Server with 16.85% market share.
-Over 48,000 organizations globally use PostgreSQL in production:
+PostgreSQL won DBMS of the Year 2023 from DB-Engines (score up 22.5%) and continues to grow — currently ranked 4th worldwide behind Oracle, MySQL, and MS SQL Server, with a 16.85% market share.
+More than 48,000 organizations worldwide run PostgreSQL in production:

 | Organization | Use Case |